widdix/aws-cf-templates/vpc/README.md

 ## VPC with private and public subnets in three Availability Zones

-Use the `vpc-3azs.json` template to create a VPC with three private and two public subnets.
+Use the `vpc-3azs.json` template to create a VPC with three private and three public subnets.

 ### Architecture

 ![Architecture](./vpc-3azs.png?raw=true "Architecture")

+## VPC with private and public subnets in four Availability Zones

+Use the `vpc-4azs.json` template to create a VPC with four private and four public subnets.

 ### Components